 Housing of Interest to Seniors: Many apartment communities in Tucson are senior friendly or age restricted.

-Resources for Older Adults Living at Home: Resources for Older Adults at Home is a short summary of the types of services many seniors want or need at home as well as an overview of areas that many older adults may want to explore ahead of time.
+Resources for Older Adults: Resources for Older Adults is a short summary of the types of services many seniors want or need at home as well as an overview of areas that many older adults may want to explore ahead of time.

 Retirement and Assisted Living: Retirement and Assisted options in Pima County.

 Home Health Questions: There are several agencies in Pima County offering home care services.
 Use these questions to help you select an agency that best suits your needs.

 Subsidized and Low-Income Housing: Locate low-income housing opportunities in Pima County.

 Transportation Summary: There are many options to choose from for individuals needing transportation to the doctor, grocery store, pharmacy, or church.